What is prostate cancer?

 Prostate cancer is the uncontrolled growth of cells in the prostate, a small, walnut-shaped gland that encircles the upper urethra in men and produces a fluid that makes up part of semen.
 The prostate gland consists of several types of cells, but almost all prostate cancers begin in the cells that produce the prostate fluid (gland cells).
 These cancers are called adenocarcinomas.

 Prostate cancer is the most common cancer in men after skin cancer.
-According to the American Cancer Society, about 220,800 new cases of prostate cancer will be diagnosed in the United States in 2015 and as many as 27,540 men will die of it.
+About 1 in 9 men will be diagnosed with prostate cancer during their lifetime.
+According to the American Cancer Society (ACS), about 160,000 new cases of prostate cancer will be diagnosed in the United States each year and as many as 29,000 men die of it.

 Cancer that develops in the prostate may stay localized (entirely contained within the prostate) for many years and cause few noticeable symptoms.
 Most cases of prostate cancer are slow-growing, and symptoms begin to emerge only when the tumor mass grows large enough to constrict the urethra.
 This can cause symptoms such as: